Meet Our Staff

 Besides Carl’s passion for social justice and assisting those who have little political and economic voice in our society, his hobbies include reading, hiking, Nordic skiing, biking, and playing cards with his family.

-Jubilee Program Manager
+Retail Program Manager

 Originally from a small town in the state of Oaxaca, Mexico, Catalina has been in Washington since1995.
 Many of her siblings had moved here prior to that time, and Catalina's parents decided they wanted the entire family to live in the same place.
 Although the transition was difficult for her (she especially missed tending to all of the animals on her family's ranch in Mexico), Catalina eventually adapted to her new life here in the Upper Valley.